Four Signs You Might Need a New Retainer

 - Avoid chewing gums and other non-food items

-- Be aware of when you clench or grind and position the tip of your tongue between your teeth to train you to relax
+- Be aware of when you clench or grind your teeth and position the tip of your tongue between your teeth to train you to relax

 - Relax your jaw muscles by using a warm washcloth compress against your upper jaw at night